 Hilton Garden Inn Pensacola Downtown

 Hilton Garden Inn Pensacola Downtown offers modern accommodations near Pensacola Bay.
-The property features updated rooms, a fitness center, and easy access to downtown attractions.
-Because of its waterfront proximity, many rooms offer pleasant views of the bay area.
+The property features updated rooms, convenient amenities, and easy access to downtown attractions.
+Because of its waterfront proximity, it works well for travelers who want a newer hotel while staying close to the historic core.

-Phone: (850) 479-8900
+Phone: (850) 438-7900

 Courtyard by Marriott Pensacola Downtown

-Courtyard Pensacola Downtown provides modern rooms and reliable amenities in the center of the city.
+Courtyard Pensacola Downtown provides modern rooms and reliable amenities near the center of the city.
 The hotel focuses on comfort and convenience, offering spacious rooms along with business-friendly facilities.
 Because of its location, it appeals to both vacation travelers and business guests.

 Phone: (850) 439-3330